seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 	                    y.spacing: spacing[1]})
 ```

-The Devito operator creation is minimalist thanks to the symbolic representation of the stencil.
-All information such as dimension sizes (to generate loops), are contained in the stencil and more specifically in its arguments `u, m, dam, src, rec` that still carry the metadata provided at object instantiation (`TimeData, DenseData, ...` creation).
-The only extra argument is `subs` that provides substitution method for the constants.
-At generation time, all instances of `x.spacing=h_x` will be replaced by its actual value.
-Once the operator created, we can access the generated C code with `op_fw.ccode`.
+Up to this point, our full expression `[stencil] + src_term + rec_term` only contains placeholders for the modeling parameters, such as number of grid points and sampling intervals.
+Only now, when we want to generate the actual code, those placeholders need to be filled in with concrete values.
+The `subs` keyword argument takes those modeling parameters as an input and, at code generation time, substitues the placeholders with the parameters.
+Once the modeling operator is created, we can access the generated C code with `op_fw.ccode`.
+There is no need to explicitly define time loops in Python, since Devito infers the modeling time from the `TimeData` objects directly and automatically generates those time loops in the C code.

 ####Figure:{#Cgen}
 ![Generated C code](Figures/ccode-crop.png)